fosstodon/hub/_posts/2025/2025-05-28-shaving-the-yak.md

 - Completed 20 example scenarios
 - And are discussing anonymized real-world reports this week

 As of next week, their introductions will start to appear on hub.fosstodon.org/team/.
 They’ll move into a trial period where they’ll have full mod privileges, but continue to check in and discuss reports with the team before taking action.
-From the start, it's been a focus to make sure this team is diverse — not just in identities, but also in time zones, backgrounds, age, and experience levels.
+From the start, it's been a focus to make sure our new mod team is diverse — not just in identities, but also in time zones, backgrounds, age, and experience levels.
 I’m very proud of how this team is coming together.

 ## Admin duties